mpv-player/mpv/DOCS/man/options.rst

     behavior, but naively embedding foreign windows breaks it.

     The only way to handle this reasonably is using the XEmbed protocol, which was designed to solve these problems.
-But Qt has questionable support, and mpv doesn't implement it yet.
+GTK provides ``GtkSocket``, which supports XEmbed.
+Qt doesn't seem to provide anything working in newer versions.

-    As a workaround, this option is disabled by default in libmpv.
-(Note that ``input-default-bindings`` is disabled by default in libmpv as well.)
+    If the embedder supports XEmbed, input should work with default settings and with this option disabled.
+Note that ``input-default-bindings`` is disabled by default in libmpv as well - it should be enabled if you want the mpv default key bindings.

     (This option was renamed from ``--input-x11-keyboard``.)